shivangisingh2/MiTeC/README.md

 MiTeC has been deployed on Heroku and can be accessed [here](https://mitec-engage.herokuapp.com)

-Once on the website, click on *Take me to the Meeting Room* and follow the instructions to have a wonderful meeting experience
+Once on the website, click on *Take me to the Meeting Room* and follow the instructions to have a wonderful meeting experience.
+Check out the [Demo Video](https://youtu.be/Hr8ndsltYfM)!

 ### Note